 Cycling in São Paulo

-Despite its hills and unwieldy traffic, cycling in São Paulo is becoming more popular.
-There are several operators renting out bicycles to commuters for hourly fees.
-Among these is Bike Sampa, which has thousands of bicycles spread among more than 200 stations at strategic points around the city.
-Bicycles can also be taken on the metro at certain times of the day.
+Despite its hills and unwieldy traffic, cycling is becoming more popular in São Paulo.
+There are several rental operators allowing riders access to bicycles at hourly rates.
+Bike Itaú is one of the most popular in São Paulo and boasts a fleet of bicycles spread out among more than 260 stations at strategic points around the city.
+Commuters can also take bicycles on the metro at certain times of the day.

 Walking in São Paulo